perpetualCreations/dotfiles/README.md

 The first really helps with typing `yay -Syu` wrong on Mondays.

 Also the RC file runs `neofetch` every time Bash starts.
 Enjoy.

+### Spotify
+Client updates have completely broken the custom stylesheet for Spotify; the source Spicetify theme, Dribbish, hasn't been updated.

+May need to port a theme from somewhere else that is still being actively maintained.
+For now, drop the included configuration, or at least don't apply it.